Lesson 1 of6

 WHAT’S IT ABOUT?

 The book is about God’s relationship to the present experience of violence and injustice.
 Unlike most other prophetic books, it does not directly address an audience.
-Instead, Habakkuk takes up the question of the attentiveness of God to the demise of righteous sufferers and the free range that the wicked have over against them.
+Instead, Habakkuk takes up the question of the attentiveness of God to the demise of righteous sufferers and the free range that the wicked have over them.
 Through dialogue with God, Habakkuk embodies a way to live in the time between present suffering and future deliverance.
 Lamenting, petitioning, and trembling are coupled with confident rejoicing in God’s commitment to deliver.

 HOW DO I READ IT?

 This book is best read as a dialogue.
 There is no direct exhortation to the reader.
 The reader can take up the role of Habakkuk in the dialogue to ask questions about God’s attention to the contemporary world.
-Given its placement in the prophetic collection (unlike Job, with its similar concerns), readers may find themselves indirectly indicted as they hear echoes of the conduct of the oppressor in their own actions, individual or communal.
+Given its placement in the prophetic books (unlike Job, with its similar concerns), readers may find themselves indirectly indicted as they hear echoes of the conduct of the oppressor in their own actions, individual or communal.
 For example, “setting your nest on high to be safe from the reach of harm” (2:9) might characterize the conduct of the more privileged in our world.
 If readers find themselves in that position, the book operates differently: it assumes that if God is attentive to injustice, readers will not be able to use injustice to secure a place “safe from the reach of harm.”